Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-Any child younger than 13 who is accused of enumerated serious offenses must be represented by counsel during the entire custodial interrogation.
+Any child younger than 15 years of age at the time of the act, who is accused of certain enumerated serious offenses, must be represented by counsel during the entire custodial interrogation process.
 705 Ill.
 Comp.
-Stat. § 405/5-170.
+Stat.
+Ann.
+405/5-170(a).

 A child is specifically entitled to counsel at the following stages: